Are you interested in eco-conscious living? I want to hear from you. Book a call HERE.

 The Christmas Bird Count is an early-winter bird census that provides researchers with important information about the populations of various bird species.
 This information helps inform ornithologists and conservation biologists about how different bird species are faring over time.
 For example, the 2007 Christmas Bird Count data was used to help develop Audubon’s Common Birds in Decline Report which indicated which of America’s birds have decreased in population over the past 40 years.

 Not only is this information extremely helpful, but it is also one of the only sources of information on bird species populations in North America.
 Therefore, it is important that people volunteer each year!
+Here is how you can get involved.

 How does the Christmas Bird Count Work?